 Oh, this recipe is fall in a bundt pan!
-The apples from our apple tree will make a beautiful coffee cake!
+Our local orchard has lots of apples ready to be picked and this coffee cake will be the perfect foil for them.
 Thanks, Val from Oh My Goodness Chocolate Dessert!

 What’s your favorite fall recipe?
 What would you like to see on the menu next week?